 An accessible campus

-One of the most common problems disabled students face is free movement.
-Fortunately, universities in Australia have an extensive network of accessible route pathways to enable disabled students to move freely around campus and they continually invest in improving this infrastructure.
+One of the most common problems students with disabilities face is free movement.
+Fortunately, universities in Australia have an extensive network of accessible route pathways to enable students with disabilities to move freely around campus and they continually invest in improving this infrastructure.

 But is quite understandable that for a foreign student like you that information is not known in the first place.
 Universities in Australia want you to know what to expect before even coming to Australia.
 For this purpose, they often offer maps where accessible route pathways are shown on the campus.

-Disabled students in Australia are also provided with various scholarships to encourage and support them financially during their studies.
+Students with disabilities in Australia are also provided with various scholarships to encourage and support them financially during their studies.
 Since there are so many funds available, it is not necessary to be a top student to be eligible for a scholarship.
-There are countless scholarship schemes for disabled students funded by different organizations be it private, governmental, federal and charity.
+There are countless scholarship schemes for students with disabilities funded by different organizations be it private, governmental, federal and charity.

 A little research is all it takes to find these scholarships and to help you with that we have listed some of them below: